google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/setting-up.markdown

 task runner.
 NPM is used to download the modules needed to perform certain tasks in Gulp.

-If you aren’t sure if you have NodeJS and NPM, check by opening a terminal and running `node -v`.
+If you aren’t sure if you have NodeJS and NPM, check by opening a command prompt and running `node -v`.
 If Node responds, check the version matches the current version on NodeJS.org.